ionos-cloud/sdk-go-bundle/README.md

 # sdk-go-bundle
 Enables users of IONOS Cloud sdks to use one repo for all the GO SDKs released.

-⚠️ **Note:** __sdk-go-bundle is currently in the Early Access (EA) phase.
-For production or critical applications, we recommend using the older separate repo SDKs in the table below.__

 # Go API client for ionoscloud

 IONOS Enterprise-grade Infrastructure as a Service (IaaS) solutions can be managed through the Cloud API, in addition or as an alternative to the \"Data Center Designer\" (DCD) browser-based tool.